 Alternatively, create special campaigns and loyalty discounts for existing customers.
-This shows that you value their support, and keeps your customers interacting with the site.
+This shows that you value their support, and keep your customers interacting with the site.

 Maintaining customer loyalty can also help to build your presence on social media.
 The goal is to have your brand be consistently shared through word-of-mouth—that’s the best form of marketing that even money can’t buy.